Twenty-six years ago the late U.S. Poet Laureate Maya Angelou published her poem “Human Family” with its memorable stanza:

 Bettinger explains how readers can get started with genetic genealogy, discusses how they might go about selecting the appropriate test (or tests), and counsels them on making sense of the results.
 In a practical style suggestive of the “For Dummies” self-help books, he offers details on how DNA can help genealogists locate evidence to support or refute purported relationships, breaks down several common misconceptions, highlights some of the ethical challenges (for example, what if dad turns out not to be biological dad?), and supplies readers with template worksheets and a collection of useful nonacademic resources.

 Examples of what he calls DNA in Action are sprinkled throughout the book; these illustrate the concepts he discusses.
-Bettinger addresses two important points often overlooked by newcomers to genetic genealogy.
-One is that could be and are are not the same thing.
-Another is the old adage that “absence of evidence is evidence of absence.”
+Two important points often overlooked by newcomers to genetic genealogy and addressed by Bettinger in breakout segments titled “Are They Sisters?”, “Are They Brothers?”, and “Is This the King?
+Parts I and II” include: 1) is that could be and are are not the same thing, and 2) that absence of evidence is not the same as evidence of absence.
 Personal genomes tell only part of our histories.
 The genetic contributions of some ancestors might not be detectable.
 Moreover, genetic analysis is unable to tell us about ancestors whose contributions are social and psychological rather than genetic.
 Even if we click through their user agreements without reading them, reputable genetic ancestry companies will clearly state their assumptions, methods (both laboratory and statistical), and levels of confidence in their test results.

 Genetic genealogy can be a powerful tool to break through the brick walls that so often frustrate genealogists.
 But there is one aspect of genetic genealogy that, while given limited attention in this book, is worthy of mention.
 Bettinger refers to it as “ethnicity estimates.”
 The availability of genetic ancestry tests gives human rights advocates both hope and pause.
 There are notable concerns about the use of genetic genealogy in the aftermath of a presidential election that has seemed to normalize xenophobia and racial animosity.
 For years bioethicists have warned of the potential reinforcement of racial stereotypes and so-called biological essentialism that could occur if people start to give improper weight to unreliable tests.
 They’ve worried that white supremacists and others might seek genetic ancestry tests as a means to “police” ethnic identity and control immigration.